Prof. Dr. Antje Bruns (Chairholder)

 M.Sc.
 Viviana Wiegleb (Doctoral Researcher)

-Viviana focuses on the co-evoluton of science, politics and society in environmental governance processes.
-She is especially interested in knowledge-to-action arrangements for sustainability.
+Viviana is a doctoral researcher and focuses on the politics of knowledge in environmental governance.
+She explores the roles that different scientific experts play in environmental discourses and at the science-policy interface.
 Viviana holds a Master’s degree in Physical Geography from Humboldt-Universität zu Berlin.

 M.Phil.
 John Edem Akubia (Doctoral Researcher)